-Figure 1.7.7: Container Berth Capacity (Future Case)
+Figure 1.7.7: Container Berth Capacity (Future Case) Source: Hatch

 With the additional berth length provided by the STNE, port-wide berth capacity expands to a total of 2.05 million annual TEUs (1.14 million annual moves).
 Furthermore, the port is evaluating the purchase and installation of three STS cranes to be used at Southport Berths 30-32.
-Figure 1.7.7 presents the Port's annual historical throughput against the overall container berth capacity under the current operating conditions (status quo), and after completion of the STNE project - with and without the three additional STS cranes currently under evaluation.
-With the installation of up to six new STS cranes at the improved Southport area, this analysis has assumed that the upgraded Berths 30-32 will operate at a greater efficiency than the current operations at Berth 33, which had the lowest berth-foot-hour-per-move factor from October 2017 through March 2018.
+Figure 1.7.7 presents the Port's annual historical throughput against the overall container berth capacity under the current operating conditions (status quo), and after completion of the STNE project - with and without the three additional STS cranes at the improved Southport area, this analysis has assumed that the upgraded Berths 30-32 will operate at a greater efficiency than the current operations at Berth 33, which had the lowest berth-foot-hour-per-move factor from October 2017 through March 2018.
 This berth-foot-hour-per-move metric was used to estimate the capacity of the new berths in Tables 1.7.2 and 1.7.3.